 - Go into your domain’s root directory.
 This is usually

-or a folder named after your domain. - Click the “Upload Files” icon (cloud with an arrow) and select your
+public_htmlor a folder named after your domain. - Click the “Upload Files” icon (cloud with an arrow) and select your

-archive. - Once uploaded, right-click the
+.ziparchive. - Once uploaded, right-click the

 Method 2: Deploying via Git (Advanced)